A relation between zip stacks and moduli stacks of truncated local shtukas: Introduction

 In \S \ref{S:prozip}, we define a pro-zip group $\mathcal{E}_\mu \subseteq \mathcal{L}^+G \times \mathcal{L}^+G$ and formulate the following isomorphisms:

-It is not difficult, if not entirely trivial, to establish these isomorphisms.
-The last of these isomorphisms leads to an interpretation of local $G$-Shtukas as $\mathcal{L}^+ G$-zips.
-The left hand sides of the three isomorphisms in \eqref{Eq:IntIsom} have the advantage of being integral and hence, may be directly reduced modulo $t^n$.
-For instance, the reduction modulo $t$ of the isomorphisms in \ref{Eq:IntIsom} recovers those in~\eqref{Eq:KeyIsom}, \eqref{Eq:zipisom2} and \eqref{Eq:zipisom1}\footnote{Note that this is in fact not so obvious.}.
-Yet more comparisons along this direction should be worth exploring further.
+The last of these leads to an interpretation of local $G$-shtukas as $\mathcal{L}^+ G$-zips.
+The left-hand sides of the three isomorphisms in~\eqref{Eq:IntIsom} has the advantage of being integral, thereby making their reduction modulo \(t^n\) well-defined.
+For instance, the reduction modulo $t$ of the isomorphisms in~\eqref{Eq:IntIsom} recovers those in~\eqref{Eq:KeyIsom}, \eqref{Eq:zipisom2}, and \eqref{Eq:zipisom1}.